vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/general__tdd.md

 #### Homework

-- [x] Read linked articles on the test pyramid and specific kinds of testing.
+- <input type="checkbox"> Read linked articles on the test pyramid and specific kinds of testing.
-- [x] Run through at least three requirements from the Greeting exercise.
+- <input type="checkbox"> Run through at least three requirements from the Greeting exercise.